 Basically, Costa Rica is full of things to discover.
 I’ve barely scratched the surface of what this incredible country has to offer to visitors.
 However, I know we don’t all have an unlimited amount of time to spend exploring and the truth is that even if you only have 5 days or a week, you can experience a lot of Costa Rica’s beauty.

-Here are some suggestions to help you make the most out of a week in Costa Rica as well as a few sample itineraries.
+Here are some suggestions to help you make the most out of one week in Costa Rica as well as a few sample itineraries.

 1. Take advantage of both the San Jose (SJO) and Liberia (LIR) airports.

 San Jose is located roughly in the center of the country, while Liberia is in the Guanacaste province just an hour from the ocean.
 If it’s possible to fly into one airport and out of the other, do so.
 This allows you to do more as you won’t need to backtrack if you’re trying to cover several destinations on one trip.

 2. Set your Costa Rica sightseeing priorities

 If there is one major activity you’re most excited about doing in Costa Rica, focus on that.
 Some of the top bucket list things in Costa Rica – such as hiking Cerro Chirripo, white water rafting down the Rio Pacuare, or visiting the remote Corcovado National Park – are a little off the beaten path and so it’s typically easier to start there and travel back towards the airport.
 If you need help making a list of priorities, check out these other things to do in Costa Rica.

 3. Weather can affect your plans